 About Cataract Surgery

 On the day of cataract surgery, you will arrive at the Surgery Center in Dedham about an hour prior to your surgery time.
 Our well trained nurses greet you and prepare you for IV sedation.
 We make sure that you are comfortable and relaxed before we move into the operating room.
-You will then be taken into the surgery suite where both dilating and anesthetic drops will be administered to minimize any discomfort during the operation.
+You will then be taken into the surgery suite where anesthetic drops will be administered to minimize any discomfort during the operation.

 Recovery from Cataract Surgery

 Cataract surgery is done on an outpatient basis and patients are able to return home the very same day.
 Patients are advised to avoid heavy lifting for a week.
 Patients begin postoperative eye drops to avoid inflammation or infection.
 According to a survey conducted by the American Society of Cataract and Refractive Surgery, more than 98% of cataract patients had their vision successfully improved after cataract surgery.
 Many patients experience vision that is actually better than before they developed cataracts!

 Schedule A Consultation

 To learn more about cataract surgery, or for any questions regarding the corrective vision procedure at our Boston-area practice, please contact our office to speak with an eye care coordinator or fill out the form below.
 Our Patient Advocates can arrange a free consultation for you and help you navigate the many options that are available for you.
 Call and ask for a Patient Advocate now at 877-373-2020.
 The sooner you come in, the sooner you will be seeing more clearly.